Sleeping too much is bad: truth or myth?

 6. Underlying health problems: In some cases, sleeping too much can be caused by an underlying health condition, such as hypothyroidism, depression, neurological disorders or chronic illnesses, as these types of conditions can affect sleep balance.

-Regardless, it is important to realize that not only is less sleep harmful.
+Regardless of everything, it is important to realize that not only is less sleep harmful.
 Also excessive sleeping and the constant need to sleep a lot can be a symptom of several underlying medical conditions, some of which can be serious.

 Sleeping a lot after a stroke